RUC-NLPIR/fullrank/README.md

 The evaluation script uses vllm for acceleration.
 Please place the open-source long-context LLM to be evaluated in `llm/`, and place our $\text{RankMistral}_{100}$ in `trained_models/`.

+Note: If you want to call the OpenAI API, remember to create a file named `.env.local` in the root directory of the project and set a variable OPEN_AI_API_KEY={YOUR_KEY}.

 ### 2. Efficiency

 For the evaluation of efficiency, please run the following script: